-- NEW: Zygier "never had any connection" with Australian security services, Israel's PM says
+- Zygier "never had any connection" with Australian security services, Israel's PM says

 - Israel's parliament is investigating the case, Netanyahu urges quiet

 - Australian TV says Zygier is an Australian-Israeli dual citizen

 An inmate who died in an Israeli prison was "found hanging in the shower of his security cell," a court document released Tuesday said, the latest detail to filter out of Israel in what has become known as the "Prisoner X" case.

 The news emerged after an Israeli court lifted part of a gag order on the case.
 The document detailing the manner of death said that a sheet connected to the window of a bathroom was tied around his throat.